ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

 The stack uses the sandbox instance of dp-identity-api to simplify the approach to using auth.

+By default this uses a local version of dp-permissions-api and runs in the de-centralised permissions mode as this what we are currently developing towards.

 ## Initialisation

 To connect to the dp-identity-api in sandbox you will need to port forward the address.